jerela/Godosim/docs/TROUBLESHOOTING.md

 ## Running the pre-built binary executable

-### When I try to run the program, nothing happens or a black window appears for an extended period of time.
+### When I run the program, nothing happens or a black window appears for an extended period of time.

 Run the program from your command line to get more specific information.

+### When I run the program, I get errors about missing paths.

+Make sure the paths in [your configuration file]()(/docs/CONFIGURATION.md) are correct.
+Additionally, make sure you use forward slashes */* instead of backslashes *\\* as directory separators.

-### When I try to run the program, the screen remains black.
+### When I run the program, the screen remains black.
 If any images are generated, they are black or mostly black with some noise.
 Multiple error messages appear in the console, including something about *VK_SUCCESS*.

 This is because your device does not support the Vulkan renderer of Godot.
 Try updating your GPU driver and trying again.
 If it doesn't help, you can run Godot with a compatibility renderer.
 To do so, run the program with the argument *--rendering-method gl_compatibility*.
 For example:
-`godosim_x86_64.exe --rendering-method gl_compatibility`
+`godosim-windows-x86-64.exe --rendering-method gl_compatibility`

 ## Building Godot with OpenSim